 Details about the 2015 SCYP Conference will be announced soon.
 Want to keep up to date with conference developments for the Fourth Annual Sustainable City Year Conference?

-The Sustainable Cities Initiative held a three-day conference, April 16-18, 2014, for university representatives, city officials, and organizational partners who were interested in adopting and adapting the Sustainable City Year Program (SCYP) model to their home institutions and community contexts.
-The conference and workshop was highly engaging, interactive, and participatory and helped get from the big idea to implementation techniques.
-Special capacity building and peer to peer learning sessions for currently running SCYP programs was also be included.
+The Sustainable Cities Initiative will hold a three-day conference, April 12-14, 2015, for university representatives, city officials, and organizational partners who are interested in adopting and adapting the Sustainable City Year Program (SCYP) model to their home institutions and community contexts.
+The event will take place at the University of Minnesota and will be hosted by UMN's Resilient Communities Project.
+The conference and workshop is highly engaging, interactive, and participatory and will help attendees get from the big idea to implementation techniques.
+Special capacity building and peer to peer learning sessions for currently running SCYP programs will also be included.